-"Dr. Way was instrumental in bringing local community support to our program and recruiting the first clinical instructors," says Dr. Mamandras.
+"Dr. Way was instrumental in bringing local community support to our program and recruiting the first clinical instructors," said Dr. Mamandras.
 "I am happy the Way family is connected to our program with this award because they have contributed so much to our success."

 Dr. Na also appreciates the history she is now a part of.
-"Everyone who knew Dr. Way speaks of him highly, with such love and respect," she says.
+"Everyone who knew Dr. Way speaks highly of him, with such love and respect," she said.
 "I am honoured and feel very privileged to receive this memorial award."